EvanBG42/evanbg42.github.io/_posts/2023-06-10-riichi-mahjong-primer.md

 Not sure where to play?
 Here are some favorites:
 - [Kemono Mahjong](http://cyberdog.ca/kemono-mahjong/): An excellent implementation of riichi with animal characters who have different personalities and play styles.
 Bonus points for a mobile implementation that plays with the screen vertical!
 - [Clubhouse Games on Nintendo Switch](https://www.nintendo.com/store/products/clubhouse-games-51-worldwide-classics-switch/): The new Clubhouse Games has riichi as a part of it.
 I haven't played this, but it looks super polished.
-- [Mahjong Soul](https://mahjongsoul.yo-star.com/): This is probably the easiest to set up and play online with friends.
-Minus points for having some super anime-tropey art in some not great ways (it can get a bit lewd).
-And it's a gacha game.
-Luckily you don't *have* to engage with that stuff to play with friends.

 Once you've played some riichi, here are some great resources for learning more:
 - [Japanese Mahjong Wiki](https://riichi.wiki/Main_Page): This is a community wiki for riichi.
 It includes yaku info, strategy tips, and info about various digital versions of the game.